remotion-dev/remotion/packages/docs/docs/player/api.md

 Pause the video.
 Nothing happens if the video is already paused.

+### `pauseAndReturnToPlayStart()`

+_Availabe from v3.0.30_

+If the video is playing, pause it and return to the playback position where the video has last been played.

 ### `play()`

 Play the video.
 Nothing happens if the video is already playing.